svpino/ml.school/README.md

     src="https://cdn.idx.dev/btn/open_dark_32.svg">
 </a>

-Open the project in IDX will cut down significantly the time needed to set up the project on your local computer.
+Opening the project in IDX will significantly reduce the time needed to set it up on your local computer.
+You'll be up and running in a few seconds and won't have to install anything on your environment.

 ## High-level Architecture